Blood Road (film): Reception

 Kimber Myers of The Los Angeles Times had a positive review calling it a "moving experience for both its subjects and the audience".
 Bayo Olukotun of The Huffington Post described the filmmaking as "purposeful storytelling that transcends the action sports subset".
 Kristin Blush of Bust Magazine notes, "it captures an important part of U.S. history, shows the scars and torment that war leaves behind, promotes forgiveness, and shows how badass women are.

 Accolades

 The film was awarded numerous best of festival and audience awards at the Wasatch Mountain Film Festival l, Banff Mountain Film Festival, Bentonville Film Festival, Breckenridge Film Festival and Sun Valley Film Festival.
 It was nominated for one Sports Emmy Award in 2018 and two News & Documentary Emmy Awards in 2018, winning for Outstanding Graphic Design & Art Direction.
 Additionally, it won a Shorty Award for social good for its partnership with demining efforts in Laos.

+The film won the Grand Prize at the 2017 Kendal Mountain Festival.